lauritzh/PoC-Using_ImageMagick_in_vulnerable_WebApps/README.md

 # README

 ## Introduction
-Quick and dirty show case for PostScript vulnerabilities using ImageMagick libraries and wrappers.
+Quick and dirty test/showcase for PostScript vulnerabilities using ImageMagick libraries and wrappers (in default configuration).

 ## Setup
 ```bash